-HOW TO REQUEST A VOTE-BY-MAIL BALLOT:
+HOW TO REQUEST AN ABSENTEE BALLOT:

-Any registered/qualified voter may vote-by-mail.
-A ballot may be requested for a specific election or for all elections up to two (2) general elections.
+Any registered/qualified voter may vote by absentee ballot.
+An absentee may be requested for a specific election or for all elections up to two (2) years.
 The request can be made in person, by mail, by phone, by fax or by e-mail.
-ONLY a voter or a designated member of his/her immediate family or legal guardian can request a vote-by-mail ballot for the voter.
+ONLY a voter or a designated member of his/her immediate family or legal guardian can request an absentee ballot for the voter.
 Immediate family means the voter's parent, child, grandparent, or sibling of the voter or of the voter's spouse.

-A request for a vote-by-mail ballot must include the name of the voter, the voter's address, the voter's date of birth and the voter's signature (if written request).
-If the voter has designated an immediate family member to request the ballot for him/ her, the designee must also provide his/her own name, address, relationship to the voter, and signature (written requests only).
+A request for an absentee must include the name of the voter, the voter's address, the voter's date of birth and the voter's signature (if written request).
+If the voter has designated an immediate family member to request the ballot for him/ her, the desigee must also provide his/her own name, address, relationship to the voter, and signature (written requests only).

-Vote-by-mail ballots must be received in the Supervisor of Elections office no later than 7:00 p.m. on Election Day.
+Absentee ballots must be received in the Supervisor of Elections office no later than 7:00 P.M. on Election Day.

-A designee may pick up a vote-by-mail ballot for a voter on Election Day, in the event of an emergency, or up to 5 days before Election Day.
-A designee may only pick up two vote-by-mail ballots per election, other than his/her own ballot or ballots for members of his/her immediate family.
+A designee may pick up an absentee for a voter on Election Day or up to 5 days before Election Day.
+A designee may only pick up two absentees per election, other than his/her own ballot or ballots for members of his/her immediate family.
 Designees must have authorization from the voter, present a picture I. D. and sign an affidavit.

-If you have received a vote-by-mail ballot but wish to vote at an early voting site or in your precinct on Election Day, you must take the ballot with you to the polls, whether it has been marked or not.
-However, if you are unable to return the ballot, you may vote a provisional ballot if return cannot be verified by elections office.
+If you have received an absentee but wish to vote at an early voting site or in your precinct on Election Day, you must take the ballot with you to the polls, whether it has been marked or not.
+However, if you are unable to return the ballot, you may vote a provisional ballot.

 You must remember to update any address changes with the Elections Office.
-Vote-by-mail ballots cannot be forwarded and if they are returned as undeliverable, all subsequent requests will be canceled.
-HOW TO VOTE: Each precinct will consist of at least one (1) DS200 (tabulator) and one (1) AutoMARK (ADA Machine).
-All early voting sites will consist of at least one (1) DS200 (tabulator) and one (1) AutoMARK (ADA Machine).
+Absentee ballots cannot be forwarded and if they are returned as undeliverable, all subsequent requests will be canceled.
+HOW TO VOTE: Each precinct will consist of one (1) DS200 (tabulator) and one (1) AutoMARK (ADA Machine).
+All early voting sites will consist of one (1) DS200 (tabulator) and one (1) AutoMARK (ADA Machine).